-The UK growing season for plants is longer than at any time since records began in 1772.
-Since 1900 it has lengthened by 30 days – a whole month – which makes a real difference to the range of flowers and vegetables that can be grown succesfully in the UK.
+The UK growing season for plants is longer than at any time since records began in 1772 extending the range of flowers and vegetables that can be grown successfully in the UK.

-According to UKCIP, predictions are that the growing season could lengthen by a further two months by 2050 .
-In some southern areas , the growing season may even run continuously all through the year.http://www.ukcip.org.uk/faq/
+Predictions are that the growing season could lengthen by a further two months by 2050 .
+In some southern areas , the growing season may even run continuously all through the year.

-The effects of climate change on gardens in the UK will be challenging, but there is a silver lining – we are set to be able to grow some wonderful plants and flowers – what an exciting future for UK gardeners!
+The effects of climate change on gardens in the UK will be challenging, but there is a silver lining – we might be able to grow a different range of plants and flowers – what an exciting future for UK gardeners!